Cech Closure Spaces: A Unified Framework for Discrete and Continuous Homotopy: Homotopy theory on closure spaces

+\begin{proof} We will construct two non-equal lifts of $\gamma$ which take the same value at $0$.
+Define the functions $f,g: [0,1] \to \R$ by and

-Observe that both $f$ and $g$ are continuous with respect to the closure structures, and that they both lift $\gamma$ to $\R$, i.e. $pf = \gamma = pg$, starting at the basepoint $f(0)=g(0)=0$, so the lift of $\gamma$ given an initial point in this case is not unique. \end{example}
+Since $(S^1,c_{1/2})$ is indiscrete, both $f$ and $g$ are continuous with respect to the closure structures, and that they both lift $\gamma$ to $\R$, i.e. $pf = \gamma = pg$, starting at the basepoint $f(0)=g(0)=0$, so the lift of $\gamma$ given an initial point in this case is not unique. \end{proof}